 Roast the Hazelnuts

 The first step to making a delicious and creamy chocolate spread is to roast your hazelnuts.
-Like most other nuts, hazelnuts gain a much deeper and sweeter flavour from being roasted.
+Like most other nuts, hazelnuts gain a much deeper and sweeter flavor from being roasted.
 Place the hazelnuts on a baking sheet and roast for 13-15 minutes, until golden brown.
 If using pre-roasted nuts, then reduce oven time to 7-8 minutes.

 Remove the Skins

-After roasting, transfer the hazelnuts to a clean, lint free towel and cover with the edges allowing the nuts to steam and loosen the skins a bit more.
+After roasting, transfer the hazelnuts to a clean, lint-free towel and cover with the edges allowing the nuts to steam and loosen the skins a bit more.
 Once cool enough to handle, hold the towel in your hand creating a pouch with the hazelnuts and rub them firmly with the palm of your other hand.
 Do this for about 30 seconds to a minute until most of the skins are removed.
 Separate the nuts from the skins and place them in a blender or food processor.